 Strategic thinking training isn’t a quick fix!
 It can take significant time before you really start to shift your thinking.
 Recognize that you need to keep building on your skills – both with “formal” training and through experience.
 Set small, incremental goals for learning rather than trying to do it all at once.
 Try something, reflect its effectiveness, and learn more about how you can do it better.
 Perhaps keep a journal on your progress.
 Sometimes we underestimate just how far we have come.
 So make sure you recognize and celebrate your progress along the way.

-Build GREAT management and leadership skills at your own pace with the Strategic Manager Learning System.
+Build GREAT management and leadership skills at your own pace with the Strategic Manager Leadership Development Program.
 Visit our site and try it out with a FREE mini course!